 - 1. The student must meet established criteria to progress in the Surgical Technology Degree Program curriculum. - The student must earn a minimum grade of "C" and maintain a 2.54 average in all SUR courses and support courses.
 (Support courses include all BIO, AHS, ENG, MAT, and Humanities courses) Failure of one required course will result in the student being dropped from the program with eligibility for readmission dependent on available seats.
 (Failure includes W, WF, D or F grading criteria) - 3.
 A student who has a second failure in any one of the required courses will not be eligible for readmission to the SUR program.
-(Failure is defined as receiving a grade below "C" in any course) - 4.
+(Failure is defined as receiving a grade below "C"-77 grade- in any course) - 4.
 Maintain a minimum grade point average of 2.54 in all required courses.
 (A 2.54 GPA is equivalent to a C+ letter grade on a 4.0 Scale which equals 77%) - 5.
 Prior to Program Admission student must complete the following: (Located on the Website) - a.
 Completion of the STEPS session on the HGTC Surgical Technology Website - b.
 Students must complete a Criminal Background Check (CBC) 30 days prior to enrolling in the Surgical Technology Program.
 An applicant with an unfavorable CBC may result in student being removed from desired program.
-Clinical sites/facilities determine applicant's eligibility to participate in clinical studies based on their policies. - Students convicted of a crime (other than a minor traffic violation) should inform the Department Chair and Program Director and make an appointment to discuss the issue. - ii.
+Clinical sites/facilities determine applicant's eligibility to participate in clinical studies based on their policies. - i.
+Students convicted of a crime (other than a minor traffic violation) should inform the Department Chair and Program Director and make an appointment to discuss the issue. - ii.
 A conviction does not necessarily have to be a felony. - iii.
 The program does not deny entry, but the clinical site can deny access. - iv.
 If a clinical site denies a student's entry, then the student cannot continue in the Surgical Technology Program. - c.
-Students must complete a Urine Drug Screening (UDS) 30 days prior to students enrolling in the Surgical Technology Program.
-An applicant with an unfavorable UDS may result in student being removed from desired program.
+Students must complete a Urine Drug Screening (UDS) 30 days prior to students entering their clinical rotation in the Surgical Technology Program. (please refer to the clinical compliance office) An applicant with an unfavorable UDS may result in student being removed from desired program.
 Clinical sites/facilities determine applicant's eligibility to participate in clinical studies based on their policies. - d.
-Students will be required to read and sign a copy of the Surgical Technology Essential Functions form that indicates that the student can meet the physical requirements of a surgical technologist while in school and after graduation.
-Form must be submitted before Add/Drop.
+Students will be required to read and sign a copy of the Surgical Technology Essential Functions form that indicates that the student can meet all of the requirements (as listed on the essential functions sheet) of a surgical technologist while in school and after graduation.
+The form must be submitted before Add/Drop.